tazzix/pern-stack-auth/README.md

 * Change to `/server` directory
 * Install dependencies using `npm i`
-* Install [nodemon v2.0.2](https://www.npmjs.com/package/nodemon) globally if you don't already have it
+* Install [nodemon](https://www.npmjs.com/package/nodemon) globally if you don't already have it
 * Install [PostgreSQL](https://www.postgresql.org/) & run it (requires the password you created during installation)
-* Add database access credentials to `db.js` - recommend installing [npm dotenv](https://www.npmjs.com/package/dotenv) & using .env to hide credentials if commiting to Github
+* Add database access credentials to `config/config.js` - recommend installing [npm dotenv](https://www.npmjs.com/package/dotenv) & using .env to hide credentials if commiting to Github
 * Postgresql shell commands: `\l` list all databases. `\c` database1 connect to database1. `\dt` inspect tables. `\d+` inspect table & show relation information. `\q` to quit.
 * Run `nodemon server` for a dev server
 * `http://localhost:5000/` can be accessed for CRUD operations such as POST, GET, PUT, DELETE etc. using Postman